cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/basics.rst.txt

-Slurm scripts function like regular scripts for most part, meaning that the current directory corresponds to the directory in which you executed the script, that you can access environment variables set outside of the script, and that it is possible to pass command-line arguments to your scripts (see below).
+Slurm scripts function like regular scripts for most part, meaning that the current directory corresponds to the directory in which you executed the script, that you can access environment variables set outside the script, and that it is possible to pass command-line arguments to your scripts (see below).